-- \wid (4 bytes): A 32-bit unsigned integer representing the document ID identifying the document for which a property should be fetched. - \cbSoFar (4 bytes): A 32-bit unsigned integer containing the number of bytes previously transferred for this property.
+- wid (4 bytes): A 32-bit unsigned integer representing the document ID identifying the document for which a property is fetched. - cbSoFar (4 bytes): A 32-bit unsigned integer containing the number of bytes previously transferred for this property.

 Note This field MUST be set to 0x00000000 in the first message.